JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 ### Starting out

 As an one of the first employees of Tandem I was involved in helping create and iterate a new brand.
-We started with a single question, "What is a good bank?", and a desire to reinvent banking and improve people's lives.
+We started with a single question, "What is a good bank?" and a desire to reinvent banking to improve people's lives.

 For the first few months we operated under the guise of '#agoodbank', a non-brand that would be used to gain a greater understanding of what people really needed from a bank.
 We ran discovery workshops, interviews and created a community of people we called 'Co-Founders' — a group of ordinary, un-banky people who would help shape and build the kind of bank they wanted.